The Harsh Reality: This Seller Recovered $50,000 in 3-months from Overlooked Amazon Fees

 That is, nobody until now.

-How many third-party FBA sellers really know how to utilize all of the fulfillment reports that Amazon supplies?
+How many third-party FBA sellers really know how to utilize all of the fulfillment reports that Amazon supplies (like Amazon Seller Reports)?
 Realistically, we all know it is not a high portion of sellers.
 Essentially, these reports are data dumps that allow Amazon to appear as transparent as can be.
 These reports might as well output Hieroglyphics for most of the sellers on the platform.
 It is not that there are not an abundance of intelligent people who access these reports - it is that the reports always seemed to have one or two elements missing.
 This is what would actually make them valuable to the average seller.

 Upon the completion of building these tools and the precise strategy needed to help sellers retrieve the FBA funds that were rightfully theirs, we commenced a soft launch.
 This would turn into an all-out launch three days later, once word spread across the web.